Abaks: commands

 - You should model your aggregate, and apply

-' values- You should have some kind of
+Commands against them Commands/CommandHandlers are not supposed to have 'return' values- You should have some kind of

-to generate some value (e.g. UUIDs generation)
+IOto generate some value (e.g. UUIDs generation)

 Here are my usual answers: